 Studies and Research

 Now there’s been some rat studies on this.
-In the rat studies where they implant the bacteria from one rat that’s obese into the lean rat, and the rat becomes obese that was lean, hadn’t quite shown that replicated in a lot of the human trials.
-There’s one study I looked at where they give you specific bacteria in this–in this fermented milk culture and they saw an 8.6% reduction in the group that had the–the beneficial bacteria.
+In the rat studies where they implant the bacteria from one rat that’s obese into the lean rat, and the rat becomes obese that was lean.
+This hadn’t quite shown that replicated in a lot of the human trials.
+There’s one study I looked at where they give you specific bacteria in this fermented milk culture and they saw an 8.6% reduction in the group that had the beneficial bacteria.
 So there is some research showing that you can see a significant reduction in weight loss.

 How To Get Rid of Bad Bacteria in The Gut

-But I’m a big fan, if we have a significant amount of bad bacteria in the gut, it’s like gardening.
+If we have a significant amount of bad bacteria in the gut, it’s like gardening.
 It’s like washing your car.
 You don’t get your car waxed before you get it washed.
 You don’t throw down a whole bunch of seeds before you do the weeding.
 So in garden analogy, you get the garden tilled.
 You get the weeds pulled, then you put the seeds down.
 When you go to the carwash, you get your car washed and then you get it waxed.
-You don’t wanna put a whole bunch of wax on a dirty car.
+You don’t want to put a whole bunch of wax on a dirty car.
 That’s not the way to do it.
 Same thing with our gut bacteria.

 Antimicrobial Herbal Medicines